-Vessels 25 years Port facilities and transfer station 3 to 40 years when regulations place limitations on the ability of a vessel to trade on a worldwide basis, its useful life is re-estimated to end at the date such regulations become effective.
+Management estimates the useful life of its vessels to be 25 years from the vessel's original construction.
+However, when regulations place limitations on the ability of a vessel to trade on a worldwide basis, its useful life is re-estimated to end at the date such regulations become effective.
 An increase in the useful life of a vessel or in its residual value would have the effect of decreasing the annual depreciation charge and extending it into later periods.
 A decrease in the useful life of a vessel or in its residual value would have the effect of increasing the annual depreciation charge.